morleym/furtive-handbook/docs/stakeholders.md

 And that's a good thing!
 Each role is working hard to make a certain aspect of the event the best it can be, so they'll naturally have different needs.
 At the end of the day, however, it is ONE team, ONE project, and you will need to arrive at a decision.
-Who will help the team craft good format options?
-Who will rally everyone behind the final decision, and prepare them to make the most of it in each of their roles?
+Who will help the team craft good format options, rally everyone behind one, and prepare them to make the most of it in their respective roles?
 **Here's where you come in.**

 Even if you aren't a leader on paper (in a position to call the shots), you can still be a leader in service!